A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Theory: Multiband Ginzburg--Landau

-Above, $\xi_{\mu}(\bo{k})$ is the dispersion of band $\mu$ ($\mu = \alpha, \beta, \gamma$ in the case of SRO), and $\sigma = \uparrow, \downarrow$ denotes (pseudo-)spin, with $\bar{\sigma}$ denoting the opposite spin.
-The sum over $\bo{p}$ runs over the first Brillouin zone, whereas the sum over $\bo{q}$ runs over the Fermi surface sheet $\lvert \xi_{\mu} (\bo{q}) \rvert < \omega_c \sim k_BT$, where $\omega_c \ll W$ is an electronic cutoff small compared to the bandwidth $W$, as indicated with a prime on the sum.
-Lastly, $\Delta_{\mu}(\bo{q})$ is the (pseudo)spin-singlet order parameter of band $\mu$ at momentum $\bo{q}$.
+Here $\Delta_{a\mu}(\bo{p})$ is the pseudospin-singlet order parameter of band $\mu$ corresponding to irrep.~$a$.
+The sum over $\bo{p}$ runs over the Fermi surface sheet $\lvert \xi_{\mu} (\bo{p}) \rvert < \omega_c \sim k_BT$, where $\omega_c \ll W$ is an electronic cutoff small compared to the bandwidth $W$.
 Considering only intra-band terms is justified if the superconducting gap is small compared to the energy separation of the bands at the Fermi level, which indeed is satisfied in SRO where these energy scales are on the order of $0.5$~meV~\cite{MadhavenEA19} and $100$~meV~\cite{DamascelliEA14}, respectively.
+We shall focus on the tetragonal point group $D_{4h}$, for which the relevant one-dimensional irreps are listed in Table~\ref{tab:Representations} and visualised in Fig.~\ref{fig:OPExamples}.

-Proceeding with the Ginzburg--Landau (GL) approach we expand the free energy density in the (single-component) order parameter close to the critical temperature~\cite{Gorkov59} (see also Refs.~\onlinecite{SilaevEA12, OrlovaEA13, BruusFlensberg2004, RupertEA16, LeeEA09, ZhiqiangEA20}): \begin{widetext}
+Proceeding with the Ginzburg--Landau (GL) approach we expand the free energy density in the (multi-component) order parameter close to the critical temperature~\cite{Gorkov59} (see also Refs.~\onlinecite{SilaevEA12, Stanev2010,Maiti2013, BruusFlensberg2004, RupertEA16, LeeEA09, ZhiqiangEA20}).
+We assume that the